TimS120/Landmark_Based_Lane_Detection/README.md

 ### 🔹 Depth Accuracy (RMSE)

 To validate the system’s depth estimation, we compared the predicted depth values from the RealSense camera with ground-truth distances measured manually.
-Two sets of frames were evaluated.
+Two sets of frames were evaluated with five measurement and Root Mean Square error was used.

-- **Frame 1:** RMSE = 0.035 m (3.5 cm)
+- **Frame 1:** RMSE = 0.035 m
-- **Frame 2:** RMSE = 0.030 m (3.0 cm)
+- **Frame 2:** RMSE = 0.030 m

 <div align="center">
     <img src="Test_results/tets_image4.png" height=500, width=800>